adamdai/neural_elevation_models/README.md

     sudo apt install -y nvidia-cuda-toolkit
     pip3 install torch torchvision torchaudio

+## Models

+Weights from trained models can be found under the models folder.
+Currently for the KT-22 and Red Rocks scenes.

 ## Path Planning

 The notebook `height_net.ipynb` loads a trained NEMo (KT-22 or Red Rocks), and performs path planning via A* initialization then continuous path optimization.